sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva).

-Parmar ‘one that strikes the enemy’, from Sanskrit para ‘alien, enemy’ + māra ‘strike, kill’.
+**Parmar** ‘one that strikes the enemy’, from Sanskrit para ‘alien, enemy’ + māra ‘strike, kill’.
 Purohit from purohita ‘one placed foremost’ (from puras ‘front’ + hita ‘placed’).
 Rawat from a much altered form of Sanskrit rājapatra ‘king’s son, prince’.

-Ghataks (literally, one who makes things happen) were matchmakers who established links between the two families in a marriage.
+**Ghataks** (literally, one who makes things happen) were matchmakers who established links between the two families in a marriage.

+Barot, is about the community would usually work as genealogists (one who studies and makes a pedigree).  **Choksi** come from the Gujarati word ‘Coksi,’ which means ‘assayer of gold and silver.’
+Dholakia were the one who were into ‘Dhodka,’ an unprocessed grey cloth. **Popat**, someone who took care of parrots.

+Zariwala refers to someone who produces and sells jari/zari (shining gold and silver threads).
+Munim, were the head accountant.

 ### Muslim Names
 Muslim Khojas were another group of successful merchants.
 The name Khoja, or Khwajah, meant a rich and respectable gentleman, an opulent merchant.
 Bohras, also spelled Bohara or Vohra, is derived from the Gujarati word vohorvu meaning ‘trade’ and records the occupation of the first converters to Islam.
 The Memons another mercantile community, were known as maumins or believers.
 The word maumin was distorted to Memon.